fllstx/job-skill-assessment/quizzes/html/html-quiz.md

 `<script async src="myscript.js"></script>`

 - [ ] It downloads the script from the server when resources allow.
-- [ ] It runs the script after HTML parsing is complete.
+- [ checked ] It runs the script after HTML parsing is complete.
 - [ ] It runs the script when the script is ready.
 - [ ] It pauses the parsing of HTML code while the script runs.